GRAINS-Corn, soy surge as U.S. farmers plant fewer acres than expected

 Analysts had predicted corn stocks of 4.144 billion, soybean stocks of 787 million and wheat stocks of 859 million.

-For soybean stocks, the United States is "already on the ventilator at 20 million bushels less than we thought," Roose said.

 (Reporting by Tom Polansek in Chicago, Naveen Thukral and Sybille de La Hamaide.
 Additional reporting by Karl Plume and Chris Walljasper in Chicago.
-Editing by Kirsten Donovan and Mark Potter)
+Editing by Kirsten Donovan, Mark Potter and Richard Chang)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))